Wednesday, 29 June 2016

 Duration 3 hours 45 minutes

 Ascent 310 m, descent 373 m

 Map 144 of the

-In the morning we had no desire to linger at the camping ground, and we were back in town just after
+In the morning our first wish was to escape from the broken-down camping ground, and we were back in town just after

 After collecting a paper bag of pastries from the boulangerie, we retired to the terrace of the bar, where several of the tables were already occupied by groups of gossiping locals.

 A much older woman was in charge this morning, and she saved her legs by asking one of the other customers to carry our tray of coffee out to our table.
 It was an ideal start to a short, easy day’s walking.